Francis Hooper (1694 - 1763). Doctor of

 see my post - https://bathartandarchitecture.blogspot.com/2025/03/the-monument-to-lucrecia-betensen.html

-I would very much like to obtain some better photographs.
+I would very much like to obtain some better photographs of this monument.

 "Sacred to